-It is a moderately difficult walk depending on your age and fitness level, but most travellers can get to the falls with no problem.
-Much like Osmena Peak you can do this trek on your own or have a guide take you for a small fee.
+It is a moderately challenging walk, but most travellers can get to the falls with no problem, depending on your age and fitness level.
+Much like Osmena Peak, you can do this trek on your own or have a guide take you for a small fee.

 You’ll traverse between canyon walls covered with moss, ferns, and palms, making you feel as though you’ve stepped into another world.
 Dau Falls is roughly 45 meters high and empties into a large, clear pool.